Wesseldr/vagrant-QSTK/README.md

-# Vagrant QuantSoftware ToolKit DESKTOP ON UBUNTU 14.x #
+# Vagrant QuantSoftware ToolKit Desktop on Ubuntu 14.x#

 This Vagrant box sets up a fully QuantSoftware ToolKit Ubuntu installation inside a VirtualMachine.
 All credits for QuantSoftware Toolkit goes to the team of [QSTK](http://wiki.quantsoftware.org/index.php?title=QuantSoftware_ToolKit),